Chaffoteaux

 E14

-Furnace displays E14 and will not start; often indicates an internal electronics issue.
+The furnace displays E14 and will not operate; this often indicates an internal electronics issue.

 Control Board / EEPROM Fault